FreeRet: MLLMs as Training-Free Retrievers: Experiments

 To explore generality across model families and scales, we deploy FreeRet with the Qwen series (Qwen2-VL~\citep{Qwen2-vl}, 2B/7B, Qwen2.5-VL~\citep{Qwen2.5-VL}, 3B/7B/32B, and Qwen2.5-Omni~\citep{Qwen2.5-Omni}), InternVL (InternVL3~\citep{Internvl3}, 2B/8B/14B), and LLaVA (LLaVA-OV-7B~\citep{llava-ov}, LLaVA-OV-1.5-8B~\citep{LLaVA-OV-1.5}).

-\paragraph{Baselines.} On MMEB, we compare against three groups: (1) models trained in part on the MMEB-train split (20 datasets, 662K pairs); (2) models trained on data without MMEB-train; and (3) training-free methods.
+\paragraph{Baselines.} On MMEB, we compare against three groups: (1) models trained on data including MMEB-train split; (2) models trained on data without MMEB-train; and (3) training-free methods.
 For the latter, we reproduce a training-free version of E5-V with Qwen2.5-VL for fair comparison.
 On MMEB-V2, none of the baselines are directly supervised on the benchmark.